anwyho/aoc2020/README.md

 ## Let me do you one better.
 3<sup>16</sup> = 43,046,721

 Rather than deriving all the possible 3x3 state chunks, why not do all the possible 4x4 state chunks?
-The principle is still the same - if we can split the grid into state chunks of 2x2 states and then get the surrounding adjacent seats, we can derive the next state of every 2x2 state chunk just by looking it up in a mapping.
+The principle is still the same - if we can split the grid into state chunks of 2x2 states and then get the chunk's surrounding adjacent seats, we can derive the next state of every 2x2 state chunk just by looking it up in a mapping.

 For example, given this state chunk,

 ```
 ###.
-.L.#
+.L.# (focus on this:) L.
-.LL#
+.LL#                  LL
 LL.#

 Fig. 8 - 4x4 chunk